paixlukee/DiscordEmoji-Wrapper/README.md

-# DiscordEmoji.com API Wrapper for Python | Documentation
+# Emoji.gg API Wrapper for Python | Documentation

 ### Installation:
 To install with PIP, run this in your console: